pubs/pubs/readme.md

 and then add `\cite{Loeb_2012}` in your manuscript.
 After running the bash script, the citation will correctly appear in your compiled pdf.

+## Document management

+You can attach a document to a reference:

+    pubs add Loeb2012_downloaded.pdf Loeb_2012

+And open your documents automatically from the command line:

+    pubs doc open Loeb_2012

 ## Customization

 Pubs is designed to interact well with your command line tool chain.
-You can add custom commands to pubs by defining aliases in your config file.
+You can add custom commands to pubs by defining aliases in your config file (make sure that the alias plugin is activated in your configuration by using `pubs conf`).

     [[alias]]
     evince = open --with evince